Chinese reusable experimental spacecraft: Specifications

 The only information available about the program is the photos taken from the ground by an amateur in late July 2024, revealing structures similar to solar panels or antennas.
 The payload fairings used, having been photographed after their fall to the ground, showed extensions that could house wings and help constrain the size and wingspan of the craft.

-In November 2024, a new photograph of a spacecraft appeared on a presentation slide during a space forum event in Korea, the speaker is a colonel from the US Space Forces – Korea.
-The subject looks different from the American X-37B, hence it is speculated to be the Chinese spacecraft.
-The image is believed to be taken by a Maxar Technologies satellite, as the company logo is seen at the corner of the photo.

 Without a clear link being established between these two projects, in 2020, Chen Hongbo, of China Aerospace Science and Technology Corporation (CASC), the main contractor for China's space agency, said during a 2017 interview that China's space plane would be able to be re-used up to 20 times.
 Chen said the vehicle's first stage would use a scramjet engine.

-Speculation over the spaceplane's role

-When asked to speculate on the spaceplane's role Brian Weeden, director of program planning for the Secure World Foundation said, "It's a great question.
-We're not even really sure why the U.S. military is pursuing a space plane."

-Jonathan McDowell speculated that the very high speeds the spaceplane underwent during re-entry might help the Chinese in their development of hypersonic missiles.
-He added the Chinese may have thought, "If the Americans have one of those, there's got to be a good reason for it, so we better get one too."
+History

+Images of an aerodynamic scaled model, ready to be launched from under the fuselage of a Xian H-6 bomber, were first published on 11 December 2007.
+Code named Program 863-706, the Chinese name of this spacecraft was revealed as "Shenlong Spaceplane" (神龙空天飞机).
+These images, possibly taken in late 2005, show the vehicle's black reentry heat shielding, indicating a reusable design, and its engine assembly.
+The first sub-orbital flight of the Shenlong reportedly took place on 8 January 2011.

+Earlier, images of the High-enthalpy Shock Waves Laboratory wind tunnel of the Chinese Academy of Sciences (CAS) State Key Laboratory of High-Temperature Gas Dynamics (LHD) were published in the Chinese media.
+Tests with speeds up to Mach 20 were reached in around 2001.